bbauska/W3Cx-3of5/README.md

 27. }
 ```

-Notice that calling requestAnimationFrame(animationLoop) at* line 19*, and after that from within the loop at line 14, asks the browser to call the animationLoop function so that the delta between calls will be <b>as close as possible to 16.6ms  (this corresponds to 1/60th of a second)</b>.
+Notice that calling requestAnimationFrame(animationLoop) at <i>line 19</i>, and after that from within the loop at line 14, asks the browser to call the animationLoop function so that the delta between calls will be <b>as close as possible to 16.6ms  (this corresponds to 1/60th of a second)</b>.

 <h4>Is the 16.6ms delay really accurate?
 Can we trust it?</h4>